Marcao02/complaw-deeptech/fol/monster_burger_fol.md

 (E is O's deadline),  : Event → Obligation → Bool
 (O is inactive before E), (O is active at E) : Obligation → Event → Bool (O is met) : Obligation → Bool
-(P does A after E), (P does A before E) : Person → ActionRelation → Event → Bool
+(P does A after E), (P does A before E) : Person → ActionType → Event → Bool
 ```

 The first axiom is definitional in nature: